rebeccoder/milestone-project-one/README.md

 -   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
 -   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+I also asked a member of the Slack Community named Harry who helped a lot with debugging and pointing out UX details to add

 ### Known Bugs
+- There are currently no known bugs on the project, however, I did go through a debugging process all the way through.

 ## Deployment